Particular/ServiceControl/docs/bulk-retries-design.md

 Each message, one at a time, is dispatched to the `staging` queue.
 As each message is dispatched:

-1. It's Raven `Failedmessage` document is updated to reflect that it has entered `RetryIssued` mode.
+1. The corresponding `Failedmessage` document is updated to reflect that it has entered `RetryIssued` mode.
 2. Error headers are stripped from the copy sent to `staging`
 3. A header is added to the copy sent to `staging` to stamp it with the `Staging Id`
 4. A header is added to the copy sent to `staging` to indicate the messages final destination